jasmeeto/StreetEasier/README.md

 # StreetEasier

 Chrome Extension for making StreetEasy easier to use.
-Currently in a badly styled state but creating this for getting more progress.
+Currently in a badly styled state but publishing this for getting more progress.

 ## Features
 - Adds configurable commute address in the extension popup settings.
 This info is stored in the extension and not published anywhere.